JVee Casio: PBA

-Powerade Tigers
+Powerade Tigers (2011–2012)

 On August 16, 2011, he applied for the 2011 PBA draft.
 But Smart Gilas coach Rajko Toroman refused to let him join on the said draft.
 He then said to Toroman that he will surely play for the Gilas anytime his services are needed.
 On August 28, 2011, he was selected first overall in the draft by Powerade Tigers.
 Smart Gilas teammate Marcio Lassiter was also chosen by the Tigers as 4th overall.

 He missed the first four games of the 2011–12 PBA Philippine Cup due to sore left knee.
 Upon his return from injury, he had slow start in his first few games as a professional, but eventually found his groove, helping Powerade reach the Finals against Talk 'N Text.

 In his rookie season, he posted norms of 11.9 points, 6.4 assists, and 3.1 rebounds.
 These numbers though were not enough to give him the Rookie of the Year honors.
 Despite missing the Rookie of the Year honors, he was awarded Sportsman of the Year.